ypapax/status_check/README.md

 This is a service for monitoring an availability of a particular set of services.
-This is an example of a service list: google.com youtube.com facebook.com baidu.com
+This is an example of a service list:
+- google.com
+- youtube.com
+- facebook.com
+- baidu.com
-wikipedia.org
+- wikipedia.org
-yahoo.com
+- yahoo.com
-tmall.com
+- tmall.com
-amazon.com
+- amazon.com
-twitter.com
+- twitter.com
-live.com
+- live.com
-instagram.com
+- instagram.com

 Every minute it checks availability and response time of a service.
-It stores results in postgres and gives reports though JSON API.
+It stores results and gives reports through JSON API.

 Service is unavailable if it gives 502, 503 or 504 status code.

 Reports are the following:
-Amount of available, not available services for a given period of time.
+- Amount of available and not available services for a given period of time.
-Amount of available services with a response time greater than 1 second for a given time.
+- Amount of available services with a response time greater than 1 second for a given time.
-Amount of available services with a response time less than 1 second for a given time.
+- Amount of available services with a response time less than 1 second for a given time.

 # Running in docker compose
 `./commands.sh runc`